Michael Kosta: Tennis

 Kosta played tennis on the ITF and ATP tour for two years before being hired as the Assistant Men's Tennis Coach for the University of Michigan.
 He formerly ranked #864 in the world tennis ranking.
 He currently hosts his own podcast, Tennis Anyone, which covers tennis, politics, and life.

-Personal life

-He is married with a wife and has two children, as noted in interviews and his book.

 Book

 Kosta released a memoir about his life and career, Lucky Loser: Adventures in Tennis and Comedy, published by Harper Influence in 2025.

+Personal life

+Kosta is married and has two daughters and a dog named Walter, as he has mentioned in interviews and in his book.